danzen/zimjs/docs.md

 These are all equal to strings with lowercase values.
 So using TOP is the same as using "top"

-Positioning: FIT, FILL, FULL, LEFT, RIGHT, CENTER, MIDDLE, START, END, TOP, BOTTOM, OVER, UNDER, HORIZONTAL, VERTICAL, BOTH, RANDOM, RADIAL, UP, DOWN, NEXT, PREV, AUTO, DEFAULT, ALL, NONE, AVE
+Positioning: FIT, FILL, FULL, LEFT, RIGHT, CENTER, MIDDLE, JUSTIFY, START, END, TOP, BOTTOM, OVER, UNDER, HORIZONTAL, VERTICAL, BOTH, RANDOM, RADIAL, UP, DOWN, NEXT, PREV, AUTO, DEFAULT, ALL, NONE, AVE
 Data: GET, POST, LOCALSTORAGE, SOCKET, TO, FROM, BOTH
 Sound: SINE, SQUARE, TRIANGLE, SAW, ZAP
 Style: IGNORE